 Dermoscopy vs. Confocal Microscopy: Choosing the Right Diagnostic Tool

-Explore the differences between dermoscopy and confocal microscopy to enhance diagnostic accuracy in dermatology.
+Explore the key differences between dermoscopy and confocal microscopy to enhance diagnostic accuracy in dermatology.